Jason White (American racing driver)

 Jason Alan White (born June 5, 1979) is an American professional stock car racing driver.
-He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 1 Toyota Tundra for TRICON Garage.
+He last competed part-time in the NASCAR Xfinity Series, driving the No. 13 Ford Mustang for MBM Motorsports.

 Racing career

 Early career

 White began racing go-karts when he was eleven, and has been racing part-time since.
 Before moving to Busch Series, White dominated the Virginia go-kart circuit.
-In a five-year stretch, Jason won six Virginia state titles and finished in the World Karting Association top-ten for three different classes of vehicles.
+In a five-year stretch, White won six Virginia state titles and finished in the World Karting Association top-ten for three different classes of vehicles.